How to crack an interview for your dream company

 Streaming - distributed streaming platform for async processing

-Kafka (Confluent guide) Differences -
+Kafka (Confluent guide)

 Kafka - Uses pull model, log based streaming, keeps messages